Electron correlation effects on exchange interactions and spin excitations in 2D van der Waals materials: RESULTS AND DISCUSSION

 First, we calculate within DFT the bare and full transverse susceptibilities, $\xqwtb$ and $\xqwtf$, which characterize the single-particle Stoner excitations and collective SW excitations, respectively.
 The intensities of $\operatorname{Im}[\xqwtb]$ and $\operatorname{Im}[\xqwtf]$ along high-symmetry paths are shown in \rfig{fig:x0x2}(a) and \ref{fig:x0x2}(c), respectively.
-The energy scale of the Stoner excitations, starting at $\sim$\SI{1.7}{eV} and peaking at $\sim$\SI{3}{eV}, are two orders of magnitude larger than SW excitations, leaving the latter with negligible damping.
-This means that we can safely use the physical picture of well-defined local magnetic moments on Cr atoms and map the low-lying spin dynamics onto a purely localized-spin Hamiltonian as will be described in detail below.
-The threshold energy of $\sim$\SI{1.7}{eV} corresponds to the gap size of the spin-flip transition from the top of majority-spin Cr states to the bottom of minority-spin Cr states, as shown in \rfig{fig:x0x2}(b), while the peak energy corresponds to the spin splitting of the Cr-$d$ states.
+The corresponding special ${\bf q}$ points are denoted in \rfig{fig:xtal}(c) and \ref{fig:x0x2}(d).
+The energy scale of the Stoner excitations, starting at $\sim$\SI{1.7}{eV} and peaking at $\sim$\SI{3}{eV}, are two orders of magnitude larger than SW excitations, leaving the latter with no damping.
+This means that we can likely use the physical picture of well-defined local magnetic moments on Cr atoms and map the low-lying spin dynamics onto a purely localized-spin Hamiltonian as will be described in detail below.
+The threshold energy of $\sim$\SI{1.7}{eV} corresponds to the gap size of the spin-flip transition from the top of majority-spin Cr valence states to the bottom of minority-spin Cr conduction states, as shown in \rfig{fig:x0x2}(b), while the peak energy corresponds to the spin splitting of the Cr-$d$ states.
 The SW energies, defined by the peaks of $\operatorname{Im}[\xqwtf]$, are solely determined by the RPA poles of $1-I\chi_0=0$.
 With two Cr atoms in the primitive cell, we find two poles for each $\bfq$, resulting in two magnon branches, as shown in Figs.~\ref{fig:x0x2}(c)--\ref{fig:x0x2}(f).
 Experimental SW energies extracted from previous INS work by Chen $\etal$~\cite{chen2018prx,chen2020prb} are plotted to compare with the calculated SW spectra.